Arthura0121/bay-divider/README.md

   you can pick any past date (or tap one of the last 7 days) and see who worked which bay, for how long, every bay switch, and a full timestamped activity log for that day.

+## Notifications

+Everyone (lifeguards and admin) gets a notification bell (🔔) once they've identified themselves (picked a name, or entered the admin PIN).
+It fires
+for:

+- Someone checking into, moving between, or checking out of a bay
+- A bay opening or closing
+- A position (Chair 1/2, Jetty, Walker) turning on or off
+- A bay dropping below the headcount its open positions need (and a follow-up when it's back to full coverage)
+- A guard who's been on the same bay for 3+ hours straight, as a rotation reminder
+- New chat messages

+These show up two ways: as an in-app banner across the top (works whenever the site is open, on any device), and — if the browser grants permission — as a real OS-level notification when the tab is in the background. **Important limitation:** there's no push server behind this, so the OS notification only works while the browser is still running (tab open or backgrounded).
+If someone fully closes the browser or the site, they won't get anything until they reopen it.
+True closed-app push notifications would need Firebase Cloud Messaging plus a service worker — a bigger addition, possible later if it turns out to matter.

+## Team chat

+Both lifeguards and the admin share one live chat, opened with the 💬 button.
+New messages show as a normal notification-bell entry, plus a bigger pop-up banner across the top if the chat panel isn't already open (tap it to jump straight into the conversation).
+Like the rest of the day's data, chat resets at midnight — it's not meant as a permanent message history, just same-day coordination.